Jan Saudek: Life

 According to Saudek's biography, he acquired his first camera, a Kodak Baby Brownie, in 1950.
 He apprenticed to a photographer, and in 1952 started working in a print shop; he was restricted to this work by the Communist government until 1983.
 In 1959, he started using the more advanced Flexaret 6x6 camera, and also engaged in painting and drawing.
 After completing his military service, he was inspired in 1963 by the catalogue for American photographer Edward Steichen's The Family of Man exhibition, and began to work to become a serious art photographer.
 In 1969, Saudek traveled to the United States, where he was encouraged in his work by curator Hugh Edwards of the Art Institute of Chicago.

 Returning to Prague, Saudek had to work at his photography clandestinely in a cellar, to avoid the attentions of the secret police.
 With his work turning to themes of personal erotic freedom, he used implicitly political symbols of corruption and innocence.
 From the late 1970s, he became recognized in the West as the leading Czech photographer, and also developed a following among photographers in his own country.
 In 1983, the first book of Saudek's work was published in the English-speaking world.
 The same year, he became a freelance photographer; the Czech Communist authorities allowed him to stop working in the print shop, and gave him permission to apply for a permit to work as an artist.
 In 1987, the archives of his negatives were seized by the police, but later returned.

+During the 2000s Saudek lost all his photo negatives in a dispute with a former partner.
+The pictures were managed and displayed by Saudek.com, his son’s company, against Jan’s will.
+In 2012 High Court in Prague invalidated contracts between Jan and Saudek.com, effectively returning control over the works to the artist.

 Saudek lives and works in Prague.
 His brother Kája Saudek was also an artist, the best-known Czech graphic novelist.